cfjedimaster/raymondcamden2023/src/posts/2023/10/05/2023-10-05-automating-mastodon-postings-with-coldfusion.md

 ## Toot, toot, toot

 To post your first toot (Mastodon's name for Tweets), you can send your text to the `/api/v1/statuses` endpoint of your server.
 If you haven't used Mastodon yet, one of the biggest differences between that and Twitter is the federated nature of the service.
-Each user (and bot) have their own server with their own API endpoint.
+Each user (and bot) has their own server and each server has their own API endpoint.
 I've got a bot up on the `botsin.space` server so to create a toot, it's as easy as:

 ```javascript
 toot = 'Hello World from CFML, #now()#';